SOHITVISH/Porsche-Hotel-Booking-App/README.md

 - **Interactive Components**: Over 8 listing cards, modal gallery, checkout pages, and more.
 - **Built-in React Packages**: A collection of essential packages for a smooth development experience.

-## 📦 In The Box

-- Full source code of the theme.
-- All React component files.
-- CSS & SCSS source codes.
-- All plugins & libraries.
-- Comprehensive documentation.

-## 🚀 Getting Started

-1. Clone the repository.
-2. Navigate to the `app` directory.
-3. Install dependencies using `npm install` or `yarn install`.
-4. Run the development server using `npm run dev` or `yarn dev`.
-5. Explore the documentation for more details.

-## 🙏 Acknowledgements

-A big shoutout to all the libraries, plugins, and assets that made this project possible.

 ---